singapaul/26PairsTS/README.md

 4. Use python API and write Facts endpoint with chat gtp-3
 5. investigate how we could share a shuffle code
 6. Leaderboards & Auth
-7. Bring back points - how do I implement this?
 8. Analytics tracking
 9. https://ui.aceternity.com/components
 10. build a landing page - Matt to take the lead on this